All Episodes

 Hi, how are you today?

-Hey, I'd like to make a comment that you made earlier on the acorn uh tax preparers.
+Hey, I'd like to make a comment that you made earlier on the acorn tax preparers.

 Yes.

-Well, you know what, you are exactly right, and I hope everybody out there realizes that the upper class um of uh of people do pay the majority of taxes, and those rarely cheat on their taxes.
+And I hope everybody out there realizes that the upper class of people do pay the majority of taxes, and those rarely cheat on their taxes.

 I am a certified tax preparer, and not that I am a fan of the IRS, but had I been able to bust these people, I sure would have.

-I saw daily people coming in um and actually sharing children where uh they didn't even have the child's social security number.
+I saw daily people coming in and actually sharing children where they didn't even have the child's social security number.

-They had them written on paper napkins, back of envelopes, didn't know the child, the middle of the room.
+They had them written on paper napkins, backup envelopes, didn't know the child's middle.

 You are confirming that it is the poor who are the tax cheats in this country.